The Advocacy Committee addresses advocacy and policy issues relating to and affecting the postdoctoral community.

 Please contact the Chair or Vice-Chair of the Advocacy Committee regarding joining this committee.

 Juliet Moncaster, Ph.D.

-Juliet Moncaster obtained her bachelor's degree in biomedical science from University of Sheffield, United Kingdom, and her Ph.D. from Imperial College London, United Kingdom.
-In 2005, she accepted a Postdoctoral position studying Alzheimer’s Disease in the laboratory of Dr Lee E. Goldstein at Brigham and Women’s Hospital (BWH)/Harvard Medical School in Boston, Massachusetts.
+Juliet Moncaster obtained her bachelor's degree in biomedical science from University of Sheffield, United Kingdom, and her doctoral degree from Imperial College London, United Kingdom.
+In 2005, she accepted a postdoctoral position studying Alzheimer’s Disease in the laboratory of Dr. Lee E. Goldstein at Brigham and Women’s Hospital (BWH)/Harvard Medical School in Boston, Massachusetts.
 Her involvement with the postdoctoral community both at BWH and Harvard Medical School ultimately led to the establishment of the Office for Postdoctoral Research and Careers at BWH.
 She was an active member of the BWH Postdoctoral Advisory Committee and Focus Groups and was elected by BWH Postdocs to serve as their representative on the Research Oversee Committee which directs all research at BWH.
 Her lab relocated in 2007 from BWH to the Boston University School of Medicine (BUSM), where she currently is located.
-Juliet was involved in the creation of the Postdoc Office at BUSM that offically opened in early 2011.
+Moncaster was involved in the creation of the postdoc office at BUSM that officially opened in early 2011.
 She is currently a member of the Postdoc Office Advisory Committee at BUSM.
-Juliet has been active with the National Postdoctoral Association since 2006 and previously served as Vice Chair of the Advocacy Committee and Vice Chair of the International Postdoc Committee.
+She has been active with the National Postdoctoral Association since 2006 and previously served as Vice Chair of the Advocacy Committee and Vice Chair of the International Postdoc Committee.

 Tracy Costello, Ph.D.